adampetrie/waterparks/_water-parks/east-park-water-park.md

 slug: east-park-water-park
 description: Water park in London Ontario.
 East Park is home to the biggest and best waterpark for miles around!
 excerpt: East Park is home to the biggest and best waterpark for miles around!

+location:
   city: London, Ontario
   lat: 42.9717892
   lng: -81.1663465
   place_id: ChIJA8CXsrfyLogR40VEDlaBiGU

+images:
-image_path: images/east-park-water-park
+  path: images/east-park-water-park
-image_source: Images courtesy of www.eastparkgolf.com.
   thumb: EastPark-14.jpg
+  credit: Images courtesy of www.eastparkgolf.com.
 ---

 #### Hours of Operation